thangckt/thangckt.github.io/docs/cluster/compile/OpenMPI_4.md

 !!! note

-    - Now, compile with all IB options, and select them by runtime parameters.
+    - Now, compile with all IB options, and select them by runtime parameters. (not work, should exclude UCX)
     - How to build from source code [see here](https://docs.open-mpi.org/en/main/developers/prerequisites.html#sphinx)
     - `--with-verbs` (default - auto detect)
     - `./autogen.pl` is the same as `./autogen.sh`